Elisabeth Christine of Brunswick-Wolfenbüttel, Crown Princess of Prussia: Later life

 Elisabeth Christine was firstly banished to Küstrin Fortress and later placed under house arrest as a Prisoner of state in the Ducal Castle of Stettin under the care of her cousin, Duke Augustus William of Brunswick-Bevern.
 She lost the title of Royal Highness and was given the title of Serene Highness.
 At first, she lived in harsh circumstances.
 Being of an extrovert nature, she suffered from her isolation: reportedly, she sometimes placed all the chairs in a long row in her apartments, and danced "Anglaises" between them to ease her boredom.

 She did at one point attempt to escape, and made an agreement with an officer to help her escape to Venice, but the plan was never put in fruition as her accomplice suddenly disappeared.
 Eventually, King Frederick improved her living conditions, and in 1774, she was given a summer residence in the medieval cloister in Jasenitz.

 After the death of Frederick the Great in 1786, she received a visit from her former spouse, and during his reign, her conditions improved: she was given permission to entertain visitors, and to walk, and ride on horseback in the areas of the town.
 According to Mirabeau, she was offered her release, but declined, as she had by that time grown used to her lifestyle.
 An incident is known, when she slapped an officer who insisted upon opening a New Year's gift from her mother: when he sent a complaint to the king, he answered "no man could ever be insulted by a blow from the hand of so fair a lady."

 Elisabeth Christine never saw her daughter or siblings again; during her later life, King Frederick William IV was the only one who visited her.
 When the French army occupied Stettin in 1806, the so-called Elisabeth of Stettin moved to a small country estate outside the city walls, which she called Landhaus Friedrichsgnade ('Villa Frederick's mercy').

-Elisabeth Christine died at the age of 93, having survived her parents, all her siblings, her daughter and her former husband.
+Elisabeth Christine died at the age of 93, having survived her parents, all her siblings, her daughter, nieces and nephews, and her former husband.
 At her death, all the bells of the city rang.
 She had a mausoleum built for herself in her beloved park because she didn't want to be buried with her relatives in the Ducal Brunswick Crypt.
 When the park was handed to private hands, she was reburied in the Chapel of the Ducal Castle of Stettin on the night of 19 July 1849.
 Other sources, however, indicated that she was later reburied in the cathedral of Kraków.